syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Code block

-You can configure code block formatting as a separate toolbar button by adding the **InsertCode** Command within the [RichTextEditorToolbarSettings.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Items) property.
+Configure code block formatting as a separate toolbar button by adding the **InsertCode** Command within the  [RichTextEditorToolbarSettings.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Items) property.
 The InsertCode button has a toggle state to apply code block formatting to the editor and remove code block formatting from the editor.

-The following code will configure the InsertCode button in toolbar and set the background color to “pre” tag for highlighting the code block.
+The following code will configure the InsertCode button in the toolbar and set the background color to “pre” tag for highlighting the code block.

 {% tabs %}
 {% highlight razor %}